Americans Fear Self-Driving Cars

 Preliminary numbers from the National Safety Council show that approximately 40,000 people died in traffic accidents in 2016.
 That is a six percent increase from 2015 and a 14 percent increase from 2014, the largest two-year increase in 53 years.

-Distracted driving, driving under the influence and speeding are considered to be the leading causes of the increases in traffic fatalities in recent years.
+Distracted driving, driving under the influence, speeding and drowsy driving are considered to be the leading causes of the increases in traffic fatalities in recent years.

 Until the time that only autonomous vehicles are on the roads, driver error will continue to cause accidents.
 If you have been injured or lost someone you love because of a negligent driver, our New Jersey car accident lawyers can help you obtain the compensation you deserve.